wp-plugins/fv-wordpress-flowplayer/readme.txt

 On the right side of this screen, you can see the current visual configuration of flowplayer.
 If you click Apply Changes button, this player's looks refreshes.

+== Upgrade Notice ==

+= 1.1 =
+Warning!
+This version includes Flowplayer logos on canvas and full screen.
+Do not upgrade if you would prefer an unbranded video player.